Child labour in the diamond industry: Southern Africa

 The diamond industry in Africa began to boom in the late 19th century, specifically in Southern Africa when diamonds were first discovered here in 1867.
-A total of 8408 British companies registered for mining rights in this region in a period from 1880-1913.
-Diamond mining and the railroads that sprung up as a result led to rapid economic growth in the cape, but this growth was confined to the mining sector and ultimately went back to the British Empire, rather than the local population.
+A total of 8408 British companies registered for mining rights in this region in a period from 1880 to 1913.
+Diamond mining and the railroads that sprang up as a result led to rapid economic growth in the Cape, but this growth was confined to the mining sector and ultimately went back to the British Empire, rather than the local population.
 Other economic sectors were harmed, as colonial policies stripped farmers’ rights away from their land to access minerals below their farmland.

 South Africa was the first country in this region to gain independence, which led to the birth of the Union of South Africa in 1910.
-In 1927, the Precious Stones Act was enacted to regulate the prospecting and mining of diamonds, as well as determining who had rights to the diamonds.
+In 1927, the Precious Stones Act was enacted to regulate the prospecting and mining of diamonds, as well as to determine who had rights to the diamonds.
 Despite gaining independence, Britain still retained the rights to some land in South Africa.
 This “Crown Land” allowed the Crown to maintain a majority share of the diamonds found on this land.
 This law remained until it was repealed in 1964 with the Precious Stones Act, enacted by the now Republic of South Africa.
-This new law did not reserve rights to precious minerals to the crown, instead the state maintained the rights to mining and disposing of these minerals.
+This new law did not reserve rights to precious minerals to the Crown; instead, the state maintained the mining rights and disposed of these minerals.
 Any private citizen who wished to mine had to obtain the proper licensing.
 The Precious Stones Act was repealed in 1991 with the newly enacted Minerals Act.
 The state was no longer entitled to a share in newly discovered diamonds in most cases, and prospecting and mining rights were determined by who owned said land.
 The Minerals Act lasted just over a decade until the Mineral and Petroleum Resources Development Act (MPRDA) came into effect in 2004.
-Still in effect today, its purpose is to separate land ownership with the rights to diamonds, given how Apartheid South Africa created land inequality between the white and black populations.
+Still in effect today, its purpose is to separate land ownership from the rights to diamonds, given how Apartheid South Africa created land inequality between the white and black populations.
 A private citizen will need to obtain mining or prospecting rights to minerals regardless of land ownership.

-The impacts of colonialism on the diamond industry persisted after independence of South Africa in the form of the Apartheid government, which relied on cheap labor and revenue from the mining sector; the mining industry was largely supported by the De Beers company, which maintained influence all over Southern Africa.
-Even after the 1994 election which marked the end of the Apartheid, economic restructuring was slow.
-Most of the mines were owned by white South Africans, while the laborers were mostly black.
+The impacts of colonialism on the diamond industry persisted after the independence of South Africa in the form of the Apartheid government, which relied on cheap labour and revenue from the mining sector; the mining industry was largely supported by the De Beers company, which maintained influence all over Southern Africa.
+Even after the 1994 election, which marked the end of Apartheid, economic restructuring was slow.
+Most of the mines were owned by white South Africans, while the labourers were mostly black.